 Think about your favorite clients right now.
 If you are business-to-business, answer these questions: How many children do they have?
 What are their ages and their names?
 Have you been to their home or vice versa?
 What are their hobbies?
 Do you know what will make them even more successful?
 Do you know their goals in life?
 Where are they come from?
 What’s their history?

-If you know how to answer these questions you have built genuine rapport with them.
+If you know how to answer these questions you have built a genuine rapport with them.
 You will find that you will achieve a much larger percentage of sales if you have good and solid relationships with your prospects.
 Rapport is “an emotional connection or a friendly relationship between people based on mutual appreciation, trust and a sense that makes them understand each other and share each other’s concerns”.

 How to create rapport?
 One of the things you can do to build trust is to make prospects feel that they are working with an expert.
 Here are some other ways to create rapport:

-- Ask Great Questions: Ask questions allowing to build rapport that your team will use to create connections and common interests.
+- Ask Great Questions: Ask questions allowing you to build a rapport that your team will use to create connections and common interests.
 As fast as you can, get into the person’s world.
 You can start with questions that seem to be business questions, but are personal questions: How long have you been doing this?
 How did you get into it?
 What were you doing before?

 - Have a sense of humor: Have fun together.
-These days, Internet makes it easy to forward jokes, but be selective if you do this so your clients will know that if you send them something, it will be really funny and that they will open your emails and answer them.
+These days, the Internet makes it easy to forward jokes, but be selective if you do this so your clients will know that if you send them something, it will be really funny and that they will open your emails and answer them.

 - Commiserate: Misery loves company.
 If the client wants to complain about anything, from business to personal life, lend an attentive ear.